Best time for the Everest Base Camp Trek

 How to Trek Responsibly in Sagarmatha National Park

 The Everest region is very special and delicate.
-You small actions can make a big difference on the environment on the Everest Region.
+Your small actions can make a big difference in the environment in the Everest Region.

 Here’s how you can help Nature: